Merzasphor/MWSE/docs/source/types/tes3weapon.md

 ### `typeName`

+*Read-only*.
 The player-facing name for the weapon type.

 **Returns**: